Alexia (singer): 2008–present

 In 2008, Alexia released her first studio album in four years entitled Ale and a new record deal with Edel.
-The album was preceded by the single Grande coraggio and later followed by Guardarti dentro.
-In 2009, Alexia once again participated in the Sanremo Festival singing a duet with Mario Lavezzi titled Biancaneve.
+The album was preceded by the single "Grande coraggio" and later followed by "Guardarti dentro".
+In 2009, Alexia once again participated in the Sanremo Festival singing a duet with Mario Lavezzi titled "Biancaneve".
 The song was a big hit in Italy, reaching the top 10 and being Alexia's biggest hit for some time.
 Following this, a re-recorded version of Ale was released entitled Ale & C, which contained three songs from Ale re-recorded as duets, two songs re-recorded in English and two new tracks.
-We Is the Power, a duet with Bloom 06 was released as the second single, followed by E non sai.
+"We Is the Power", a duet with Bloom 06 was released as the second single, followed by "E non sai".

 On June 22, 2010, Alexia released the album Stars.
-Only one single, Star, was released on June 11.
-In July 2012, a new single A volte sì a volte no was released in Italy.
-In February 2013, Alexia announced a new version of Summer Is Crazy would feature on her upcoming album, ICanzonissime.
+Only one single, "Star", was released on June 11.
+In July 2012, a new single, "A volte sì a volte no", was released in Italy.
+In February 2013, Alexia announced a new version of "Summer Is Crazy" would feature on her upcoming album, ICanzonissime.

-In 2015, Alexia released a new album, in Italian, entitled Tu puoi se vuoi, which spawned three singles: Il mondo non accetta le parole, Sento and Prenditi la vita.
+In 2015, Alexia released a new album, in Italian, entitled Tu puoi se vuoi, which spawned three singles: "Il mondo non accetta le parole", "Sento" and "Prenditi la vita".

-In 2017, Alexia released a new album in Italian entitled Quell'altra which spawned three singles: Beata gioventù, La cura per me (which was chosen as the anthem of Gay Pride 2017 held in Milan), and Fragile fermo immagine.
+In 2017, Alexia released a new album in Italian entitled Quell'altra which spawned three singles: "Beata gioventù", "La cura per me" (which was chosen as the anthem of the 2017 Milan Gay Pride), and "Fragile fermo immagine".

 In 2022, Alexia released her first Christmas album My Xmas, which contains covers of songs by Stevie Wonder, Paul Young, Judy Garland, and Amy Winehouse.

-Alexia has sold over 7,000,000 albums worldwide.
+In 2024, she performed at Tomorrowland with Nervo, premiering a new version of "Uh La La La".

 Personal life

 In October 2005, Alexia married Andrea Camerana, Giorgio Armani's nephew, and in February 2007 they had their first child, a girl named Maria Vittoria.
+She considers herself Roman Catholic.